Key Takeaways

 No Lease or End of Lease

-According to eviction law, a landlord can end a tenancy for any reason at any time if the lease term has ended or if there’s no written lease.
+According to eviction Texas law, the landlord decides whether to continue the tenancy when the lease term has ended or there's no written lease, and can end a tenancy for any reason at that point.
 A renter may also potentially break the lease agreement in Texas .

 An unsigned lease agreement on a table with a pen.